pkp/pkp-docs/learning-ojs/en/journal-setup.md

 **Review Guidelines** Provide your reviewers with criteria for judging a submission's suitability for publication in the press, which may include instructions for preparing an effective and helpful review.

-**Review Options**: Select whether your journal will follow an double blind, blind, or open review process.
+**Review Options**: Select whether your journal will follow a double blind, blind, or open review process.

 **Reviewer Access**: Enable the first option to provide reviewers with one-click access to the review, by-passing the need to go to the website, login, and find the submission.
 For security reasons with this option, editors are not able to modify email addresses or add CCs or BCCs prior to sending invitations to reviewers.